microsoft/Microsoft-365-Defender-Hunting-Queries/Campaigns/Bazacall/Dropping payload via certutil.md

-# BazaCall Excel file download domain pattern
+# BazaCall dropping payload via certutil.exe

 BazaCall is a campaign that manipulate users into calling a customer support center, where they are instructed to download an Excel file to unsubscribe from a phony service.
 When the user opens the Excel file, they are prompted to enable a malicious macro that infects their device with BazaLoader.